xibe/docs/README.md

 Docker Compose version v2.32.4
 ```

-> ⚠️ You may need to run the following commands with sudo but this can be avoided by adding your user to the `docker` group.
+> ⚠️ You may need to run the following commands with `sudo`, but this can be avoided by adding your user to the local `docker` group.

 **Project bootstrap**